Telugu Wikipedia

 The Telugu Wikipedia (తెలుగు వికీపీడియా) is the Telugu-language version of Wikipedia.
-It had begun on 10 December 2003 by Venna Nagarjuna, who is known for Padma (a system for transforming text in Indic scripts among open-source and proprietary formats).
+It had begun on 10 December 2003 by Nagarjuna Venna, who is known for Padma (a system for transforming text in Indic scripts among open-source and proprietary formats).
 On 26 September 2024, its article count reached the 100k milestone and it is the fifth largest Indian-language Wikipedia by article count, after Urdu, Tamil, Hindi, and Bengali.

 Background

 In 2005, the Telugu Wikipedia received a boost when Chava Kiran, Makineni Pradeep, Vyzasatya, Veeven and Chaduvari joined; Chaduvari later spearheaded the Telugu campaign.
 Satya planned and executed a project to add stubs for districts, mandals and Telugu films with the aid of a bot.
 The stubs were expanded into articles with the help of volunteers from the Telugu online and blogging communities.
 Chaduvari translated and drafted many of the initial policies, Pradeep wrote scripts automating mundane tasks and the article count increased to 6,000.